vuestorefront/vue-storefront/packages/core/docs/getting-started/internationalization.md

 ## CDN and cookies

-To make CDN to work correctly, it cannot return `Set-Cookie` header in response.
+The server's response cannot contain the `Set-Cookie` header to make CDNs cache the website correctly.

-To achieve that, we've made our own mechanism for handling cookies responsible for storing `locale`, `currency` and `country`.

-This mechanism also handles language detection and redirects for proper locale versions.
-This is why `@nuxtjs/i18n` language detection is disabled by default.
+To achieve that, we've made our own mechanism for handling cookies responsible for storing `locale`, `currency`, and `country`.
+This mechanism also handles language detection and redirecting to the proper locale.
+For this reason, `@nuxtjs/i18n` language detection is disabled by default.

 ```js
 // nuxt.config.js